ShaunF777/CS50x-Ground-Control-with-ESP32/README.md

 # CS50x Final Project: Ground Control with ESP32
-## Introduction
+## **Introduction**
 > 🐱 **WELCOME!!!** 🐱 to my 1st full repo.
 This readme will share an overview of requirements to build my project the same way i did.
-Using a windows PC, [VScode](https://code.visualstudio.com/download), [PyMakr](https://github.com/sg-wireless/pymakr-vsc) extention & programming in [Micropython](https://micropython.org/).
+Using a windows PC, [VScode](https://code.visualstudio.com/download), [PyMakr2](https://github.com/sg-wireless/pymakr-vsc) extension & programming in [Micropython](https://micropython.org/).
 Build a micropython app that runs on an ESP-32, allowing scheduled control of a pump & sprinkler system.
-In short, the python code includes the front end HTML,CSS & JavaScript, as well as all the backend, connection, monitoring & serving code.
-Small but perfect for any person persuing full-stack dev.
+In short, the python code includes the front end HTML, CSS & JavaScript, as well as all the backend, connection, monitoring & serving code.
+Small but perfect for any person pursuing full-stack dev.
 The ESP32 hosts this web application, serving the client with system information & forms for changing scheduled parameters for watering intervals.

 > ☄️ **PS:_VERY_IMPORTANT_NOTICE:** ☄️ Compiling & Loading C++ to the esp32 takes 10-20x times longer.
-In `retrospect` i wasted many hours because I sometimes doubted the capabilities of the ESP32 and the micropython running on it & then each time went back to C/C++ Arduino and even Espressif-IDE frameworks.
+In `retrospect` I wasted many hours because I sometimes doubted the capabilities of the ESP32 and the micropython running on it & then each time went back to C/C++ Arduino and even Espressif-IDE frameworks.
 But then seeing how long it takes to compile and load, i just went back to [Micropython](https://micropython.org/).
-Dont do this to yourself, read my tips and pointers below in [Get started with VScode PyMakr extension](#get-started-with-vscode-pymakr-extension)
+Don't do this to yourself, read my tips and pointers below in [Get started with VScode PyMakr extension](#get-started-with-vscode-pymakr-extension)

-## Table of Contents
+## **Table of Contents**
 - [Introduction](#introduction)
 - [Project Usage](#project-usage)
 - [Diagram](#diagram)